uoe-agents/pressureplate/README.md

 The PressurePlate environment is implemented within the Gym paradigm, and therefore uses the usual ``.step()``, ``.reset()``, and ``.render()`` methods.
 ## Customizing Scenarios
-To create a custom Pressure Plate layout, you can add a layout dictionary to the ```pressureplate/assets.py``` file.
+To create a custom PressurePlate layout, you can add a layout dictionary to the ```pressureplate/assets.py``` file.
 The dictionary must contain lists of ```(x,y)``` coordinates of the following elements:
 * A unique identifier (e.g., ```'FOUR_PLAYERS'```)
 * ```'WALLS'```